AmeyKuradeAK/Prism/docs/CLERK_BILLING_SETUP.md

   if (!has({ plan: 'pro' })) {
     return NextResponse.json({
       error: 'Upgrade required',
-      message: 'This feature requires Plus plan or higher' }, { status: 402 })
+      message: 'This feature requires Pro plan or higher' }, { status: 402 })
   }